Dateline (Australian TV program)

-Dateline is an Australian television international current affairs program broadcast on SBS Television.
-Since its debut as Dateline World at 8:00 pm on Friday 19 October 1984, it has focused largely on international events, often in developing or warring nations.
+Dateline is an Australian international current affairs program broadcast on SBS Television on Tuesday evenings at 9:30pm.
+Since its debut as Dateline World at 8:00pm on Friday, 19 October 1984, it has focused largely on international political and social issues, often in developing countries and conflict zones.

 In 2015, the program changed its format, changing from one-hour episodes featuring multiple stories, to half-hour single subject episodes.
-The series focuses on under-reported stories from around the globe, with a documentary style.
-It is broadcast on Tuesdays at 9.30pm following Insight, and all episodes are available to view on SBS On Demand.
+The series focuses on under-reported stories from around the globe, with a documentary-style format.
+It is broadcast on Tuesdays at 9:30pm following Insight, and all episodes are available to view on SBS On Demand.
 It is the longest-running international current affairs program in Australia.

 History

 Dateline World premiered at 8:00 pm on Friday 19 October 1984, changing its name the following year to simply Dateline.

 Since its inception, Dateline has focused largely on international events, often in developing or warring nations.
 It covered topics such as: global conflict, environmental policies, social justice, crime, women's rights, social change, and global politics.
 Dateline reporters have covered events including: the Iraq War, violence in East Timor (2006), the war in Afghanistan, global terror attacks, the rise of Islamic State, the European refugee crisis, the United States under Trump, Brexit, and pro-democracy protests in Hong Kong..

 From 1984 until 2015, an hour-long program featuring multiple stories was anchored by a studio host.
 In 2015 a new format was introduced, changing to half-hour single-subject episodes., and the role of studio host was removed.

 Dateline is the longest-running international current affairs program in Australia, celebrating its 40th year in 2024.